Brookings Area United Way fights for the health, education, and financial stability of every resident in Brookings County.

 We believe in being the best we can be

 Every dollar is crucial to the work being done and we believe that our donors should know how they are impacting the community.
-Because of this, we maintain a Platinum Seal of Transparency from GuideStar and the Membership Requirements Certification from United Way Worldwide.
+For transparency with our supporters, we maintain a Platinum Seal of Transparency from GuideStar and the Membership Requirements Certification from United Way Worldwide.

 In 1955, a small group of area businessmen started the Brookings United Charities Fund.
 Familiar Brookings names like, Fishback, Kendall, Sexauer, Dalthorp, Blauert, McCann, and Chapman aspired to receive gifts and administer them for charitable, educational, civic and philanthropic uses.
 Along the way the name has changed to Brookings United Fund and now serves as the Brookings Area United Way.
 Although the board members and dollar amounts raised have changed through the years, the purpose stays the same: